Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Methodology

 \section{Methodology}

-We apply density functional theory (DFT) employing the generalized gradient approximation (GGA) \cite{note2,Morales2017} and the Perdew-Burke-Ernzerhof functional \cite{JP} as implemented in the SIESTA package \cite{JMS}.
-The wave functions are expanded using a local atomic orbitals basis set; the energy cutoff is $300$ Ry, and the Monkhorst-Pack $k$-meshes contain $1 \times 1 \times 12$ points.
+We apply density functional theory (DFT) employing the generalized gradient approximation (GGA) \cite{Morales2017} and the Perdew-Burke-Ernzerhof functional \cite{JP} as implemented in the SIESTA package \cite{JMS}.\footnote{Generally speaking, the accuracy of DFT-GGA calculations -- which notoriously underestimate the band gap -- is always an issue.
+In this context, we mention that this question is thoroughly discussed in a recent paper \cite{Morales2017}, with the conclusion that DFT-GGA is ``an empirical, yet practical'' approach.
+See also \cite{HWe,FHT,XZh} in relation to the ``scissors operation''.} The wave functions are expanded using a local atomic orbitals basis set; the energy cutoff is $300$ Ry, and the Monkhorst-Pack $k$-meshes contain $1 \times 1 \times 12$ points.
 Structural relaxation is carried out with the conjugate gradient method until the net force on every atom is smaller than $0.04$ eV/{\AA}.
 As we are interested in the properties of nanotubes, a rectangular supercell, $20 \times 20 \times L$ {\AA}$^3$, is used, where $L$ is the length of the nanotube along the z axis.
 The distance between two neighboring TNTs, in x and y directions, is thus $20$ {\AA}, which is sufficient to avoid any image interaction.
-Test calculations, changing the size of the supercell and the number of $k$-points, show the convergence of our results.
-Spin polarized calculations have also been performed for selected systems, but no modifications were found.
+Test calculations, changing the size of the supercell and the number of $k$-points, show the convergence of our results. {In particular, in order to check for the spurious dipole-dipole interaction between image supercells, the cell has been increased to $30 \times 30 \times L$ {\AA}$^3$; however, no effect was observed.
+(This aspect is discussed in detail, e.g., in \cite{Souza2013} and \cite{Rutter2019}.)} Spin polarized calculations have also been performed for selected systems, but no modifications were found.